na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 	-> 19 Dec - **LovellStreak** (Furbo).
 Rearranged the prompt ordering, with {{user}}'s persona and the Scenario placed just before the chat. {{char}}'s description and personality has been placed after the chat history.
 Added a system prompt directly below the chat history to give AI a brief overview of what it needs to analyse and then construct, with this being reinforced in ==FINAL_RESPONSE==.
 Prompts that can be edited to cater to your specifications are labelled with ==[Edit]==, ~~and the prompt labelled ==\==SEXO\=\=== can be used to lewdify responses (push AI into more sexual scenes, or initiate and develop sexual scenes further).~~<-

 	-> 20 Dec - **LovellStreak** (Furbo).
 Reordered certain instructions in ==\==PREFERENCES\=\=== to give them higher weightage, and modified how AI should decide on Acts in the codeblock.
 Responses have been promising so far, and results, seen in [Logs](https://rentry.org/LURKzLogs), seem good!
 I've deleted my ==\==SEXO\=\=== prompt, as I felt it wasn't good enough and disoriented too much from the storyline.
 It may or may not be added back, based on whether I want my preset to focus more on storyline (Adventure/Fantasy) as opposed to just straight Coom/Sexual responses.<-
-!!! warning
-	-> 18 Dec - An experimental DL link has been added in the Downloads table.<-
 ***
 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-